What is Debt Consolidation?

 Debt consolidation loan

-A debt consolidation loan allows you to combine existing debts into a single, larger loan that has a lower total interest rate.
+A debt consolidation loan allows you to combine existing debts into a larger loan with a lower total interest rate.
 These loans may be offered by banks, credit unions or finance companies, and the terms vary depending on your current debt load, financial circumstances and existing cash flow.
-Since each of your existing creditors has their own fee structure and interest requirements, it’s not possible to directly combine your debts — consolidation requires a completely new loan which is then used to pay off each outstanding debt.
+Since each of your existing creditors has their own fee structure and interest requirements, it’s impossible to directly combine your debts — consolidation requires a completely new loan that is then used to pay off each outstanding debt.
 If you have bad credit because of your debt, you can still get approved by certain lenders who work with individuals struggling financially.

 Debt management plan